-Sutherland Ave
+Sutherland Avenue

-The lack of an east-west route through the Landmark area pushes traffic to Harvey Avenue and Springfield Road - streets that are important routes for long distance trips across the City.
-As identified in the Capri-Landmark Urban Centre Plan, the Sutherland Avenue extension would be a two-lane complete street from Burtch Road to Spall Road.

-The realigned Sutherland Avenue will run through the heart of Landmark and give people driving another option to Harvey Avenue and Springfield Road.
-It will also provide wide sidewalks, protected bike lanes, and better transit access for people living and working in Capri-Landmark.
-As Midtown evolves, the extension of Sutherland Ave beyond Spall Rd should be considered.
+As identified in the Capri-Landmark Urban Centre Plan, the Sutherland Avenue extension will be a two-lane complete street from Burtch Road to Spall Road.
+The project will add an east-west connection through the Landmark area which will help build a more connected street network and take pressure off Harvey Avenue and Springfield Road.
+The project will also provide wide sidewalks, protected bike lanes, and better transit access for people living and working in the Capri-Landmark Urban Centre.
+As Midtown evolves, the extension of Sutherland Avenue beyond Spall Road will be explored.

-Rutland Rd
+Rutland Road

 Rutland Road is one of the busiest parts of our transit network and an important part of the Rutland Urban Centre.
-The TMP recommends updating Rutland Rd from Hwy 33 to Leathead to better support the Urban Centre with improved facilities for people walking, biking, taking transit, and driving.
+The TMP recommends updating Rutland Road from Highway 33 to Leathead to better support the Urban Centre with improved facilities for people walking, biking, taking transit, and driving.

-Major intersections
+• Major intersections

 In urban areas, intersections play a critical role in determining a road's capacity.
-Intersections are where most serious collisions happen.
+Intersections are also where most serious collisions happen.
 The TMP recommends annual funding for capacity and safety improvements to major intersections throughout Kelowna.
 The funds would pay for traffic signals, roundabouts, turning lanes and other key safety and capacity improvements at major intersections.